aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs.rst

 1.1 Prepare observing scripts
 -----------------------------
-Before you observe you need to have prepared your observing scripts and chosen your flux calibrators, your OOF sources, and pointing calibrators.
+Before you observe you need to have prepared your observing scripts and chosen your primary/flux calibrators, your OOF sources, and secondary calibrators.
 For a guide on how to do all of these things see :ref:`this guide <mustang2_obs_scripts>` for instructions on preparing your scripts.

 1.2 Observing Log
 -------------------